 One way of designing assurance cases is by following the modular approach.
 In GSN, an assurance case module contains the objectives, evidence, argument and context associated with one aspect of the assurance case.
 In addition to the GSN argument elements presented in the previous paragraph, a module may contain away entities such as away goals, away solutions and away context elements.
-Away entities are references to the goal, solution or context in another module.
+Away entities are references to goals, solutions or context elements in another module.
 Away goals cannot be (hierarchically) decomposed and further supported by sub-entities within the current module; rather, decomposition needs to occur within the referenced module.
 Inter-modular relationships are of two types: namely supported by and in context of relationships.
 A supported by relationship denotes that support for the claim presented by the away goal or away solution in one module is intended to be provided from an argument in another module.
 When there is an away context element in a module, that module is connected to another module by an in context of relationship; relationship that indicates that the context of a certain claim will be presented in details in another module.

 Modularity of assurance cases has various advantages, namely:

 Different coloring of GSN elements raises the assurance case developer's awareness about the existence of undeveloped or uninstantiated entities (see Fig. 5).
 In addition, contract modules have a distinct coloring in order to distinguish them from regular argumentation modules.
-We do not allow users to color nodes by themselves, in order to keep a certain meaning of each coloring so that anyone can easily "read" the coloring.
-This is motivated, by the fact that the GSN Standard says that, In cases where the elements defined in these sections are used in the development of instantiations of the patterns to produce individual assurance arguments, it is important to ensure that they are all removed, or instantiated, in the final, delivered, version of the argument.
+We do not allow users to color elements by themselves, in order to keep a certain meaning of each coloring so that anyone can easily "read" the coloring.
+This is motivated, by the fact that the GSN standard says that, In cases where the elements defined in these sections are used in the development of instantiations of the patterns to produce individual assurance arguments, it is important to ensure that they are all removed, or instantiated, in the final, delivered, version of the argument.